{\tau}-Cluster Morphism Categories and Picture Groups: 2-Simple Minded Collections for Nakayama Algebras

-In any case, we see that $\dim\,\Hom(M,N) = 1$.
-Moreover, for $E \in \Filt(N)$ indecomposable, we observe that $\dim\,\Hom(M,E) = 1$ as well.
+In any case, we see that $\mathrm{dim}\,\mathrm{Hom}(M,N) = 1$.
+Moreover, for $E \in \mathsf{Filt}(N)$ indecomposable, we observe that $\mathrm{dim}\,\mathrm{Hom}(M,E) = 1$ as well.
 The result follows immediately. \end{proof}

 We are now ready to construct our combinatorial model.
-Let $D(n,l(1),l(2),\ldots,l(n))$ be the punctured disk $D^2\setminus\{0\}$ with $n$ marked points on its boundary, labeled counterclockwise $1,2,\ldots,n$.
+For positive integers $n,l(1),\ldots,l(n)$, we denote $D(n,l(1),l(2),\ldots,l(n))$ the punctured disk $D^2\setminus\{0\}$ with $n$ marked points on its boundary, labeled counterclockwise $1,2,\ldots,n$.
 The value of $l(i)$ is called the \emph{length} of the marked point labeled $i$.
-We further assume \begin{enumerate} \item For all $i \leq n$, we have $l(i)\geq l((i-1)_n)-1$. \item For all $i <n$, we have $l(i) > 1$. \end{enumerate} Under these assumptions, we see that $l(1),\ldots,l(n)$ are the Loewey lengths of the projective modules of some connected Nakayama algebra $\Lambda(l(1),\ldots,l(n))$ whose quiver has $n$ vertices.
-Conversely, given a Nakayama algebra whose quiver has $n$ vertices, we observe that the Loewey lengths of the projective modules satisfy both (1) and (2).
-For example, $D(4,3,3,3)$ corresponds to the cyclic cluster-tilted algebra of type $D_4$ and $D(3,3,2,1)$ corresponds to $A_3$ with straight orientation.
+We further assume \begin{enumerate} \item For all $i \leq n$, we have $l(i)\geq l((i-1)_n)-1$. \item For all $i <n$, we have $l(i) > 1$. \end{enumerate} Under these assumptions, we see that $l(1),\ldots,l(n)$ are the Loewy lengths of the projective modules of some connected Nakayama algebra $\Lambda(l(1),\ldots,l(n))$ whose quiver has $n$ vertices.
+Conversely, given a Nakayama algebra whose quiver has $n$ vertices, we observe that the Loewy lengths of the projective modules satisfy both (1) and (2).
+For example, $D(4,3,3,3,3)$ corresponds to the cyclic cluster-tilted algebra of type $D_4$ and $D(3,3,2,1)$ corresponds to $A_3$ with straight orientation.